lepture/terminal/docs/quickstart.rst

     bold, faint, italic, underline, blink, overline, inverse conceal, strike

+.. admonition:: Note:

     But don't count on these styles, your terminal may be not able to show all of them.

 Verbose logging